Wednesday, November 29, 2023

 Trouble for top US tech companies seems far from over, already facing regulatory scrutiny, in the latest US technology giant is slapped with a fine by Ireland authorities for breaching EU laws.

 This is the latest action in Europe against the business practices of US tech companies.
-According to reports, the fine against the social media giant, which owns WhatsApp, Instagram and Facebook, amounted to a total of 17 million euros ($18.7 million) following an inquiry into 12 data breaches, said the Commission (DPC).
+According to reports, the fine against the social media giant, which owns WhatsApp, Instagram and Facebook, amounted to a total of 17 million euros ($18.7 million) following an inquiry into 12 data breaches, said the Data Protection Commission (DPC).

 EU member Ireland, which hosts the regional headquarters of a number of leading tech firms including Apple, Google and Twitter, has played a role in policing the bloc's strict General Data Protection Regulations (GDPR).